What are the age groups, prices and nights of play?

-Do I need to buy a new membership?
+Do I need to purchase a new membership?

 Can I register late?

-If there is room on a team after March 1, you may be able to register late by contacting the Soccer Coordinator.
-Acceptance will be based on space availability.
-Late registrations are subject to a $40 late fee.
+If there is room on a team after March 7 you may be able to register late by contacting the relevant coordinator (see below).
+Late registrations are subject to a $40 fee.

 Why is registration so early?

-Saskatoon Youth Soccer requires teams to be formed by the early of October.
-Also, by offering a month-long registration period, we hope to have everyone register before the deadlines
+Saskatoon Youth Soccer requires teams to be formed by the middle of March.

 Are spots limited?